Irregular triads in 3-uniform hypergraphs: Statements of results

-It is not difficult to see (see \cite{Terry.2021a}) that if $\calH$ has $\FOP_2$ then it has unbounded VC-dimension.
+It is not difficult to see (see \cite[Lemma 5.11]{Terry.2021a}) that if $\calH$ has $\FOP_2$ then it has unbounded $\VC$-dimension.
 It is further clear from Fact \ref{fact:vc2universal} that if $\calH$ has unbounded $\VC_2$-dimension, then it has $\FOP_2$.
 We will show this implication is strict in Appendix \ref{app:fopgen}.
-For a further properties of general $\NFOP_2$ formulas, we refer the reader to Appendix \ref{app:fopgen}.
+For further properties of general $\NFOP_2$ formulas, including a proof that $\NFOP_2$ is closed under finite boolean combinations, we refer the reader to Appendix \ref{app:fopgen}.

-In \cite{Terry.2021a} we show that given a set $A\subseteq \F_p^n$, if the $3$-graph $\Gamma_A=(\F_p^n, \{xyz: x+y+z\in A\})$ has no $\ell$-$\FOP_2$, then there is a decomposition of $\F_p^n$ defined by a high rank quadratic factor, so that on almost all parts in the decomposition, the set $A$ has density near $0$ or $1$.
-Moreover, the parts of this decomposition on which the density of $A$ is bounded away from 0 and 1 are contained in a small number of linearly defined pieces \cite[Theorem 1.33]{Terry.2021a}, hence the term ``linear error''.
-This structure theorem can be translated directly into the statement that there exists a regular decomposition for $\Gamma_A$ with linear error, in the sense of Definition \ref{def:error} (see \cite[Corollary 4.30]{Terry.2021a}).
-Here, we prove an analogous result for $3$-graphs, namely that if $H$ is a large $3$-graph with no $\ell$-$\FOP_2$, then it has a $\disc_{2,3}$-regular decomposition with linear error.
+In \cite{Terry.2021a} we show that given a set $A\subseteq \F_p^n$, if the $3$-graph $\Gamma_A=(\F_p^n, \{xyz: x+y+z\in A\})$ does not have $\ell$-$\FOP_2$, then there is a decomposition of $\F_p^n$ defined by a high rank quadratic factor, so that on almost all parts in the decomposition, the set $A$ has density near $0$ or $1$.
+Moreover, the parts of this decomposition on which the density of $A$ is bounded away from 0 and 1 are contained in a small number of linearly defined pieces \cite[Theorem 1.12]{Terry.2021a}, hence the term ``linear error''.
+This structure theorem can be translated directly into the statement that there exists a regular decomposition for $\Gamma_A$ with linear error, in the sense of Definition \ref{def:error} (see \cite[Corollary 3.30]{Terry.2021a}).
+Here, we prove an analogous result for $3$-graphs, namely that if $H$ is a large $3$-graph that does not have $\ell$-$\FOP_2$, then it has a $\disc_{2,3}$-regular decomposition with linear error.